-Sky & Telescope's April 2011 issue is now available to digital subscribers.
-It will ship to print subscribers during the next week, and is officially on-sale at newsstands starting March 1st.
+Sky & Telescope's April 2012 issue is now available to digital subscribers.
+Some print subscribers have already received it, and it's officially on-sale at newsstands starting March 6th.

 Click here to read the latest issue if you're a digital subscriber.